 To reiterate: if there is no music or nature sounds laid over the top, the track will literally be silent.

-Although one advantage is that no one else can hear what you listening to.
+One advantage of this is that no one else can hear what you listening to.

-How Silent Subliminals Work
+How Do Silent Subliminals Work?

 The messaging is recorded and transposed to high, inaudible frequencies, and set at a level where the affirmations vibrate the tympanic membrane of the ear at the strongest yet safest level.

 If you can get past quite literally listening to nothing, silent subliminals are cool in that you can listen anywhere at anytime and still concentrate on other tasks such as eating or driving, and even sleep!

-How do I Know the Recording isn’t Blank?
+How Do I Know the Recording isn’t Blank?

 Dogs have a broader frequency hearing range than humans, and are very sensitive to high pitch frequencies.
 If your dog gives you a wink and a bark, you know the recording is good for its purpose.

-Is Silent Subliminal Audio Suitable for the Deaf
+Is Silent Subliminal Audio Suitable for the Deaf?

 Studies have shown that when listening to any form of brain entrainment, deaf people do feel the effects of the frequency response process, which gives further credence to the theory that you don't need to hear frequencies to benefit from their effects.

-Where silent subliminals are concerned, a study conducted at the Medical College of Virginia in1991 confirmed that just like those people with healthy hearing capabilities, deaf people can also enjoy the effects of subliminal messaging.
+A study conducted at the Medical College of Virginia in 1991 confirmed that just like those people with healthy hearing capabilities, deaf people can also enjoy the effects of subliminal messaging.